hos-b/sqlgen/docs/joins.md

 ## Aliasing and Column References

 When joining tables or subqueries, you must use aliases to disambiguate columns.
-Use the `_t1`, `_t2`, etc. suffixes to refer to columns from different tables or subqueries:
+Use the `_t1`, `_t2`, etc. suffixes to refer to columns from different tables or subqueries, which are defined in the namespace `sqlgen::literals`:

 ```cpp
 "id"_t1, "first_name"_t2, "age"_t3